SBoshoff/Calculator.API/README.md

 ## Notes

-Due to the fact that the application is running off localhost, it is likely that all logged IP addresses will reflect as 0.0.0.1.
+* Due to the fact that the application is running off localhost, it is likely that all logged IP addresses will reflect as 0.0.0.1.
 This might not be the case in a live environment.
+* The speed of the calculation is dependent on how quickly the app can write to the DB.
+There might be a delay between clicking equals and seeing the result.